 During the fiscal year ended April 3, 2011, Messrs.
-Nie, Keating, Kirschner, Kling and Wasserman served as members of the compensation committee.
+Nie, Keating, Kirschner and Kling and Frederick G. Wasserman (whose term expired at the 2010 annual meeting of stockholders) served as members of the compensation committee.
 None of them is or has been an officer or employee of the Company.